nion-software/nionswift/docs/graphics.rst

 You can change the position of the line by dragging in the middle along the line.

+You can also change the width of the line profile by clicking on the line profile graphic and pressing :kbd:`+` or :kbd:`=` keys to increase the width or :kbd:`-` key to decrease the width.

 See See :ref:`Line Profile Computation`.

 .. _Rectangle Graphic: